-5.3 How will areas with poor reception or no Wi-Fi be accommodated?
+5.4 How will areas with poor reception or no Wi-Fi be accommodated?

-Nationally, over 92% of the UK landmass has 4G coverage by at least one operator.
-The remaining 8% is largely more rural areas including those where grain is grown and stored.
-An AHDB survey of grain receiving sites, e.g., merchant stores, processor intakes and ports indicates that 8% of respondents currently have no connectivity either by Wi-Fi or mobile data at intake.
+Nationally, over 93% of the UK landmass has 4G coverage by at least one operator.
+The remaining 7% is largely more rural areas, including those where grain is grown and stored.
+An AHDB survey of grain receiving sites, e.g., TASCC/UFAS stores, processor intakes and ports indicates that 8% of respondents currently have no connectivity either by Wi-Fi or mobile data at intake.
+Refer to appendix 11.7 for an explanation of the difference between Wi-Fi and 4G.

 For this reason, it is important that the DP works effectively with no internet access at either collection point or at intake.
 In these situations, it is possible to design a solution by matching the current paper passport process in passing the passport from one party to another.
-Figure 3 shows the proposals in diagram form.
+Figure 5 shows the proposals in diagram form.

 - 1. Senders create a passport on their device and populate all their information (either online or offline). - 2.
-When the driver arrives, they scan the sender's passport QR code which transfers it to the driver's device using Bluetooth.
+When the driver arrives, they scan the sender's passport QR code, which transfers it to the driver's device.
 No internet access is required for this to work. - 3.
 The driver adds their information, and the system provides the driver with confirmation that the passport is complete. - 4.
-It is expected that the driver will pick up signal en-route to the intake which will allow the data to be synchronised back to the database, but this is not essential. - 5.
-At intake, the driver will scan the intake QR code which will allow the passport to be transferred again by Bluetooth to the recipient's device.
+It is expected that the driver will pick up signal en route to the intake which will allow the data to be synchronised back to the database, but this is not essential. - 5.
+At intake, the intake team will scan the QR code on the driver's device which will allow transfer of the passport to the recipient's device.
 No internet access is required for this to work. - 6.
 Once the recipient is ready to accept the load, they do so in the DP system, add the weight and quality data and once the recipient's device picks up signal, it will synchronise with the main database and this information will be visible to the sender.
-For this reason, if no internet access is available at intake recipients will need to use a portable device (rather than a desktop device) to receive passports.
-That way at the end of the day the device can be moved into a location with internet access to synchronise with the DP database.
+For this reason, if no internet access is available at intake, recipients will need to use a portable device (rather than a desktop device) to receive passports.
+That way, at the end of the day, the device can be moved into a location with internet access to synchronise with the DP database.

-It is important to note that where intakes do not have internet connectivity it will not be possible to perform real-time assurance checks.
+It is important to note that where intakes do not have internet connectivity, it will not be possible to perform real-time assurance checks.
 Instead, the DP will display the most recently checked assurance status along with the date and time it was taken for both the sender and haulier.

-Refer to appendix 11.7 for diagrams outlining how the DP will work where there is:
+Refer to appendix 11.8 for diagrams outlining how the DP will work where there is: